TabbycatDebate/tabbycat/docs/features/user-accounts.rst

 Specifically, the Tabbycat admin interface should **not**, in general, actually be used for data entry.
 That interface doesn't include some checks that are important for data integrity assurance.
 It should be used only to override the normal [data entry](data-entry.md) procedure, for example, to unconfirm a ballot or edit a score.

-The data admin interface should certainly not be used except where it is actually necessary.
+The **Edit Data** interface should certainly not be used except where it is actually necessary.
 There are a few functions which require this, but as a principle, it shouldn't be used as a matter of course.

 Adding accounts
 ===============